Chinese philosophy: Xuanxue

-Xuanxue was a philosophical school that combined elements of Confucianism and Taoism to reinterpret the I Ching, Tao Te Ching, and Zhuangzi.
+Xuanxue was a philosophical school that combined elements of Confucianism and Taoism to reinterpret the I Ching,Tao Te Ching, and Zhuangzi.
 The most important philosophers of this movement were Wang Bi, Xiang Xiu and Guo Xiang.
 The main question of this school was whether Being came before Not-Being (in Chinese, ming and wuming).
 A peculiar feature of these Taoist thinkers, like the Seven Sages of the Bamboo Grove, was the concept of feng liu (lit. wind and flow), a sort of romantic spirit which encouraged following the natural and instinctive impulse.

 Buddhism

 Buddhism is a religion, a practical philosophy, and arguably a psychology, focusing on the teachings of Gautama Buddha, who lived on the Indian subcontinent most likely from the mid-6th to the early 5th century BCE.
 When used in a generic sense, a Buddha is generally considered to be someone who discovers the true nature of reality.

 Buddhism until the 4th century AD had little impact on China but in the 4th century its teachings hybridized with those of Taoism.
 Buddhism brought to China the idea of many hells, where sinners went, but the deceased sinners souls could be saved by pious acts.
 Since Chinese traditional thought focused more on ethics rather than metaphysics, the merging of Buddhist and Taoist concepts developed several schools distinct from the originating Indian schools.

-The most prominent examples with philosophical merit are Sanlun, Tiantai, Huayan, and Chán (a.k.a.
+The most prominent examples with philosophical merit are Sanlun, Tiantai, Huayan, and Chan (a.k.a.
 Zen).
 They investigate consciousness, levels of truth, whether reality is ultimately empty, and how enlightenment is to be achieved.
 Buddhism has a spiritual aspect that complements the action of Neo-Confucianism, with prominent Neo-Confucians advocating certain forms of meditation.